angular-architects/ngrx-toolkit/docs/docs/mutations.md

 #### Methods

-A mutation is its own function to be invoked, returning a promise should you want to await one.
+A mutation is its own function to be invoked, returning a `Promise` should you want to await one.

 ```ts
 @Component({...})